-More specifically: do consumers care if the majority of content they see comes from friends and family?
-Do they care who content comes at all, or do they just want to be entertained?
+More specifically: do consumers care if the majority of social media content they see comes from friends and family?
+Do they care who the content comes at all, or do they just want to be entertained?

-My short answer: consumers care who their content comes from, they might just not care where it comes from.
+My short answer: consumers care who their content comes from, but they might not care where it comes from.